 Hours of operation are:

 7:30 a.m. – 6:00 p.m.

 Walk-in wellness services are available Monday, Tuesday, and Friday from 9:30 – 11:00 a.m.
-Walk-in capacity is limited each day, we reccomend arriving early to ensure your pet can be seen.
+Our walk-in services include vaccines and routine wellness care.
+Our walk-in services do not include illness care.
+Walk-in capacity is limited each day, we recommend arriving early to ensure your pet can be seen.

 Courtesy of Eyelluminate Photography

 When you choose the Paws Humane Veterinary Clinic, you are choosing to not only help your pet, but thousands of other pets annually.
 All proceeds from the clinic help Paws fund and fulfill our mission.
 As of 2020, the clinic has reached a milestone of more than 60,000 spay/neuther surgeries since opening in 2009.
 Our Veterinary Clinic services include spay/neuter surgeries, general wellness care, treatment for minor dermatological and ophthalmic medical issues, and some common surgical procedures.

 Click Here to view Paws Humane’s Veterinary Clinic Services and Price List